ADVERTISEMENT

 Image source: pxhere

-Though this particular problem is not humorous whatsoever and many women have no other choice than to endure this kind of behavior on a daily basis, sometimes all we can do is look at it through a different perspective and just laugh.
-Thankfully, these days many men are extremely self-aware and actually love women, so, who knows, maybe in a couple of decades we can all co-exist peacefully.
+Though this particular problem is not humorous whatsoever, and many women have no other choice than to endure this kind of behavior on a daily basis, sometimes all we can do is look at it from a different perspective and just laugh.
+Thankfully, these days, many men are extremely self-aware and actually love women, so who knows, maybe in a couple of decades, we can all coexist peacefully.

-Twitter user asked ladies to share instances when men tried to mansplain something they actually knew a lot about
+Twitter users asked ladies to share instances when men tried to mansplain something they actually knew a lot about

 Image source: FairieNamedMars

-This Twitter user decided to ask fellow women to share amusing examples of men mansplaining things that the women were quite aware of themselves.
-The post received 627 likes and heaps of comments revealing entertaining stories and discussing the nerve of some individuals.
+This Twitter user asked fellow women to share amusing examples of men mansplaining things that the women were quite aware of.
+The post received 627 likes and heaps of comments revealing entertaining stories and discussing the nerves of some individuals.

 The official definition of mansplaining is the explanation of something by a man, typically to a woman in a patronizing or condescending way.
 Essentially speaking, when men mansplain, what they do is they explain a certain topic assuming that a woman has either no obvious knowledge about it or she's significantly lacking in understanding.